Rishitha1512/Ecommerce-Follow-Along/README.md

    - Used the `<Route>` component to define the URL paths and the corresponding components to render.
    - Added **Navigation Links** (using `<Link>`) to allow users to navigate between pages.
    - Set up the `<Routes>` component to ensure the correct page is rendered based on the URL.
+## Milestone 6:
+### 1. **Generate JWT Token for the User at Signup**
+   - After user signup, generate a JWT token using the `jsonwebtoken` library.
+   - Include user-specific information (e.g., email or user ID).

+### 2. **Create a Verification Link with the Token**
+   - Once the JWT token is created, generate a URL with the token.
+   - This URL will be sent to the user's email for verification.

+### 3. **Configure Nodemailer to Send the Email**
+   - Set up Nodemailer with an email provider (e.g., Gmail, SMTP).
+   - Send an email to the user containing the verification link.

+### 4. **Create an Endpoint to Verify the Token**
+   - Create a `/verify-email` endpoint that accepts the token as a query parameter.
+   - Use the `jsonwebtoken` library to decode and verify the token.
+   - If valid, mark the user’s email as verified.
+If invalid or expired, return an error message.